 For those of you who are planning to lead a Beginners' Meeting like this, we want to assure you that there are no "rules" on how to do it.
-Our format is based on the Big Book, but it is still OUR interpretation of the Program.
+Our format is based on the Big Book, but it is still OUR experience with the Twelve Step Program.
 Please feel free to modify or adapt our approach to your specific needs.